 So, having looked at the pros and cons of using WordPress for your website, what’s the verdict?
 Is it something you should seriously consider?
 Well, to put very simply, yes.
 WordPress is almost always a viable option.
 It might have a learning curve for new users, but there are so many guides and supportive communities out there that it’s really not a big issue.

 And it doesn’t really matter what type of site you’re going for.
 Want to make a blog?
 It was designed for that.
 A business homepage?
-It’s certainly sufficiently customizable.
-An ecommerce store?
+It’s certainly sufficiently customisable.
+An eCommerce store?
 Use a free retail plugin like WooCommerce, choose a high-performance host, and you’ll be able to compete with stores using expensive hosted solutions.
+You can also choose various other eCommerce solutions with WordPress.

 WordPress isn’t a perfect system, but perfect systems don’t exist, so that isn’t a mark against it.
 Being free, secure, flexible, and ably backed by vast quantities of resources and supporters, it’s about as safe a CMS option as you’ll find.
 If you choose to use it, it’s very unlikely that you’ll regret it.